wp-plugins/highlight-search-terms/readme.txt

 = What does it do? =

 This low impact plugin uses only two action hooks, **wp_header** where it needs to define some variables and **wp_footer** to insert the jQuery library (included in your WordPress package; only if not already loaded) and to add the hilite jQuery extension to your page source code.
 The jQuery extension that runs after the page has loaded, finds all search terms on that page inside each div with class `hentry` (or ID `content`, `main` or `wrapper`) and wraps them in `<mark class="hilite term-N"> ... </mark>` tags.
 Note that N is a number starting with 0 for the first term used in the search phrase increasing 1 for each additional term used.
-A (part of a) search phrase wrapped in quotes is considered as a single term.
+Any part of a search phrase wrapped in quotes is considered as a single term.

 = What does it NOT do? =